How to Format a List of Professional References

 You will need to format your list of professional references either to include with your application materials, or else to email to the hiring manager later on in the hiring process.
 The employer will typically advise you on how and when to provide references.

 As with all communication with a potential employer, from cover letters to thank you notes, your list of references should be formatted professionally, easy to read and understand, and free of any typos or errors.
-Here is information on what to include on your list of references, and how to format the page.

 What to Include on a Reference List